BoYanZh/Joint-Teapot/README.md

 create channels for student groups according to group information on gitea.
 Optionally specify a prefix to ignore all repos whose names do not start with it.
 Optionally specify a suffix to add to all channels created.

-Example: `python3 -m joint_teapot create_channels_for_groups --prefix p1 -suffix -private` will fetch all repos whose names start with `"p1"` and create channels on mm for these repos like "p1team1-private".
+Example: `python3 -m joint_teapot create-channels-on-mm --prefix p1 --suffix -private --invite-teaching-team` will fetch all repos whose names start with `"p1"` and create channels on mm for these repos like "p1team1-private".
 Members of a repo will be added to the corresponding channel.
+And teaching team (maybe adjust `mattermost_teaching_team` list in `./joint_teapot/config.py`) will be invited to the channels.

 ### `create-issues`